butasi/Stm32-Gamepad/README.md

 A high-performance gamepad firmware for STM32 microcontrollers, supporting up to 32 buttons and 8 analog inputs, ideal for custom arcade sticks, flight simulators, and DIY controllers.

 🔹 Features:
-32-button support for extensive input configurations
-8 analog inputs for joysticks, triggers, and other analog controls USB HID support for plug-and-play functionality (no drivers needed) Low-latency performance optimized for real-time gaming Modular firmware for easy customization
+32-button support for extensive input configurations, 8 analog inputs for joysticks, triggers, and other analog controls USB HID support for plug-and-play functionality (no drivers needed) Low-latency performance optimized for real-time gaming Modular firmware for easy customization